 "Many leading experts have suggested that a positive vision for the future, rather than a dire one, is precisely what has been missing from the public dialog on climate change thus far," says Maibach.
 "We believe this survey is one step in shaping a way to talk about climate change that will reach all segments of the public not just those who already are making behavioral changes."

 A copy of the full study can be found online at: www.biomedcentral.com/qc/1471-2458/10/299

-*News Release by George Mason University: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (George Mason University).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.